Code2Gether-Discord/subtrack/README.md

 4. Make sure the generated files are as expected.
 If you wish to undo the migration write `remove-migration -StartupProject subtrack.DAL`
 5. Enter this command in the console `update-database -StartupProject subtrack.DAL`

+## Design
+- This project makes use of the cyborg theme from bootswatch https://bootswatch.com/cyborg/ and bootstrap v5.3.0
+- Mockups are created with drawio and any changes are saved as a png inside /docs

 # Setup - @chrisk00 - WIP

 - [x] Blazor MAUI + EF + SQLite